aswinsegu/edge-trg-demo/README.md

 	- Add Default Fault to send 500 error and trigger it by sending a queryparam trigger=500
 5. Developer Portal
 	- OpenAPI Spec
-		+ Take raw content from (https://github.com/apigee/api-platform-samples/blob/master/default-proxies/helloworld/openapi/mocktarget.yaml)
+		+ Take raw content from (https://goo.gl/ut6A6d) (https://github.com/apigee/api-platform-samples/blob/master/default-proxies/helloworld/openapi/mocktarget.yaml)
+		+ Or from here emp-spec: (https://goo.gl/oWVyHS) (http://playground.apistudio.io/070cde0a-44f7-4e2c-8085-6e1020db7baf/spec)
+	- Create
-	- Create Proxy from OpenAPI Spec with VerifyAPIKey
+		+ Proxy from OpenAPI Spec (emp-api)
+		+ Add SpikeArrest
+		+ Add VerifyAPIKey
-	- Create a PortalProduct
+	- Create a EmpProduct
-	- Create developer portal
+	- Create developer portal (emp-portal)
 	- View Product details
 	- Register and sign in
 	- Create app and verify call
 	- Check on management UI to see developer and app are added
+	- Add Quota policy and check behavior
 6. httpbin (trg-demo-target)
 	- Add passthrough proxy to httpbin.
 (Make sure to use http and not https, https not working)
 	- Named target server